Create a Website Account - Manage notification subscriptions, save form progress and more.

 Any burning in the City must be done by first obtaining a permit through the Gallatin Fire Department (615) 452-2771.
 Environmental Services will pick up leaves and small branches stored in recyclable paper yard waste bags.
 To schedule a pickup call (615) 452-2147.

-Yes, place the tree limbs and brush at the curb (outside of roadway and not covering the sidewalk, water meter or drainage ditch) in 15-foot sections or smaller.
+Yes, if you are a City of Gallatin trash customer, you can place the tree limbs and brush at the curb (outside of roadway and not covering the sidewalk, water meter or drainage ditch) in 15-foot sections or smaller.
 There is no need to call it in.
 The next brush truck in the area will pick it up.
 Please note brush pick-up can take up to 6 weeks, depending on recent weather conditions and route timing.

 The remainder can be picked up on the following route (which fluctuates seasonally but ranges from two to six weeks).
 For immediate removal, the additional pickup can be requested at a cost of $75 per load.
 Upon receipt of payment, a driver will be dispatched.